Fiction: The Stronghold

 But I didn’t.

-You see, Susie had been aching to go down to Cabo for nearly a year with her favorite gal pal, a short redhead troll named Joanne, but they had to keep postponing their trip on account of Joanne’s weak kidneys.
+You see, Susie had been aching to go down to Cabo for nearly a year with her favorite gal pal, a short redhead troll named Joanne.
+But they had to keep postponing their trip on account of Joanne had weak kidneys.
 Then miraculously, Joanne received a transplant from an unknown donor, and after the successful surgery, Susie kept hounding me to fork over the dough for their airfare and a hotel for them to celebrate.

 That was my first mistake.

-Anyway, the gals went off to Cabo on my dime, and they were supposed to return after a week.
+Anyway, the gals went off to Cabo on my dime.
+They were supposed to return after a week.
 Then I got a phone call.
 Susie said they’d decided to stay a while longer, and she needed me to pay for their extended vacation.
 Well, that sure enough pissed me off.
 But because Susie had a hold on me like nothing else, and since I’d promised what was mine was hers, there wasn’t much else I could do but say, okay Baby.

-Well, seven more nights without Susie’s curvy body next to mine made me toss-and-turn with the dirtiest of dirty dreams, and so when I picked her up at LAX and saw how the Baja sun had lightened her auburn hair and bronzed her pearl skin, my mind went to devising schemes for a quickie in my Silverado.
-But all of those lusty thoughts were for naught, because Joanne needed to hitch a ride home, and as usual, she asked me in a tone of more demand than plea.
+Seven more nights without Susie’s curvy body next to mine made me toss-and-turn with the dirtiest of dirty dreams, and when I finally picked her up at LAX and saw how the Baja sun had lightened her auburn hair and bronzed her pearl skin, my mind went to devising schemes for a quickie in my Silverado.
+But all of my lusty thoughts were for naught because Joanne needed to hitch a ride home.
+And as usual, she asked me in a tone of more demand than plea.

 Along the drive, neither woman volunteered much detail about their trip, and my casual questions about it were met with sparse responses.
-I figured it was only that they were jet-lagged, but I could still sense Susie was carrying a queer distance-toward me, and I could only speculate on the possibilities of why.
-It wasn’t until after we’d dropped off Joanne, and we’d made it all the way home to our sweet little condo, and were alone in bed, and I was ready to get down to some serious business, that Susie dropped the bomb.
+I figured it was only that they were jet-lagged.
+But I could still sense Susie was carrying a queer distance toward me, and I could only speculate on the possibilities of why.
+It wasn’t until after we’d dropped off Joanne, and we’d made it all the way home to our sweet little condo, and were alone in bed, and I was ready to get down to some serious business, that Susie dropped the bomb on me.

-She said that she and Joanne had taken up as lovers during their girly-girl getaway, they were head-over-high-heels, and were set to start a lesbian life together.
+She said that she and Joanne had taken up as lovers during their girly-girl getaway.
+They were head-over-high-heels in love and were set to start a lesbian life together.

 And I was being cut out of the picture.